 Targeting: Gigafactory / Supply Chain / Production Associate

+The Problem: The battery pack assembly line had a 12% scrap rate due to misalignment in thermal paste application, costing $15k per shift.
 The Action: I designed and 3D-printed a custom jig for the robotic arm end-effector that included a vision-sensor feedback loop.
-I programmed the PLC logic to auto-correct alignment in real-time based on the sensor data.
+I programmed the PLC logic to auto-correct alignment in real-time.
+The Result: Reduced scrap rate from 12% to under 0.5% within 2 weeks.
+Increased line throughput by 18% and saved the factory $3.2M annualized in material waste.

 Example 3: Non-Technical / Sales (The "Hustle" Angle)